AsiaKorushkina/ClickHouse/docs/en/sql-reference/aggregate-functions/reference.md

 ## groupArrayInsertAt {#grouparrayinsertat}

-Inserts a value into the array in the specified position.
+Inserts a value into the array at the specified position.

 **Syntax**